jordanjbanal/jordanjbanal/README.md

 ### Hi there, I'm Jay 👋

-I am 23 and I am based in Montreal, QC in Canada, but origianlly from France.
+I am 23 and I am based in Montreal, QC in Canada, but originally from France.
-I am bilingual - Native in French and fluent in English.
+I am bilingual - native in French and fluent in English.

 I am an autodidact.
 I like building and learning new things by starting, doing and fixing.